(ALD; Sudanophilic Leukodystrophy; Schilder’s Disease)

 - Symptomatic heterozygotes

-CausesALD is caused by an inherited defective gene.In people with ALD, the body cannot properly break down fatty acids.
+CausesAdrenoleukodystrophy (ALD) is caused by an inherited defective gene.In people with ALD, the body cannot properly break down fatty acids.
 This results in a build up of saturated fatty acids in the brain and the adrenal cortex.
-This causes damage of the myelin sheath in the brain and the adrenal gland.
+This causes damage to the myelin sheath in the brain and adrenal gland.

 Risk FactorsThis condition is most common in males, although females may also be affected.
 It is also more common in children and young adults.
-Having a mother who carries the defective X-linked ALD gene may increase your risk.
+Having a mother who carries the defective X-linked adrenoleukodystrophy (ALD) gene may increase your risk.

 SymptomsSymptoms can vary within the types of ALD.

 X-linked ALD (Childhood Cerebral ALD)This form is the most severe.
 It only affects boys.
 Symptoms usually begin between 2–10 years of age.
 About 35% of boys can have severe symptoms during the early phase.
 On average, death results in 2 years, though some may live a couple of decades.Initial symptoms include:

 - Behavioral changes